ZcashFoundation/libbolt/docs/bolt_grant_proposal.md

 Budget and Justification
 ========================

 To ensure a high-quality implementation, I am estimating a budget of $30k to support the development of libbolt in Rust and exploring a possible Go implementation.
-This budget reflects compensation of my effort and time over a three month period dedicated to this project.
+This budget reflects compensation of my effort over a three month period dedicated to this project.